naccrat/megan/about.md

 permalink: "/about/"

 ---
-I am a watercolor artist that specializes in custom family portraits and character art.
+My name is Megan Naccarato and I have always loved art.
+I started creating with watercolors a few years ago and fell in love with the process.
+I really enjoy creating family portraits and character art like Marvel and Star Wars characters.